-No. Although taking a daily supplement of folic acid, vitamin B6, or vitamin B12 can effectively lower blood homocysteine levels, such lowering does not lead to a decreased risk of cardiovascular disease, DVT, or PE.
-Therefore, at the present time, such supplementation with folic acid, vitamin B6, or vitamin B12 for primary prevention of cardiovascular disease is not recommended.
-Similarly, treating patients with elevated homocysteine and cardiovascular disease or DVT or PE is also not recommended.”
+No. Although taking a daily supplement of folic acid, vitamin B6, or vitamin B12 can effectively lower blood homocysteine levels; such lowering does not lead to a decreased risk of cardiovascular disease, DVT, or PE.
+Therefore, at present, such supplementation with folic acid, vitamin B6, or vitamin B12 for primary prevention of heart disease is not recommended.
+Similarly, treating patients with elevated homocysteine and cardiovascular problems or DVT or PE is also not recommended.”

-“The presence of MTHFR mutations does not require any special treatment, such as supplementation with folic acid, vitamin B6, or vitamin B12, and no additional concerns arise.” (comment: looking at MTHFR mutations in it self has no meaning, you should look at your total symptoms etc., and perhaps you have a methylation imbalance (more likely) and because of that you are low in certain nutrients, then you should supplement with helpful nutrients to correct this imbalance.
-The imbalance could be due to many factors, genetics being one, and there are many genes playing a role in this (MTHFR genes are only part of the explanation).
-Nutritional and environmental factors could also explain imbalances (diet, stress etc.).
+“The presence of MTHFR mutations does not require any special treatment, such as supplementation with folic acid, vitamin B6, or vitamin B12, and no additional concerns arise.”
+(Comment: looking at the two MTHFR mutations 677&1298 only has no meaning.
+You should look at your total symptoms, etc., and perhaps you have a methylation imbalance (more likely), and because of that you are low in certain nutrients, then you should supplement with helpful nutrients to correct this imbalance).
+The imbalance could be due to many factors, genetics being one, and many genes are playing a role in this (MTHFR genes are only part of the explanation).
+Nutritional and environmental factors could also explain imbalances (diet, stress, etc.).

 We mentioned some studies of homozygous MTHFR C677T.
 “MTHFR 677C>T polymorphism is the one most extensively investigated.
 However, the lack of homogeneity in the data and the high number of factors influencing plasma homocysteine concentrations remain conflicting.
 Moreover, studies on the evaluation of therapeutic interventions in improving the atherogenic profile, lowering plasma homocysteine levels, and preventing vascular events, have shown inconsistent results”.